 Your journal can be a simple collection of your thoughts in a book, notes in an app, or a fully detailed journal of what makes you, well, you!

-Journaling will also help you talk to your mental health team about what challenges and emotions you have felt between appointments. –On a good mental health day before I journaled, I wouldn’t remember all the nights that I had spent worrying and stressed.
-But now that I journal, I can look through my notes and see my mental health in detail, and progress with my treatment faster.
+Journaling will also help you talk to your mental health team about what challenges and emotions you have felt between appointments. –On a good mental health day before I started journaling, I wouldn’t remember all the nights that I had spent worrying and stressed.
+But now that I journal, I can look through my notes and see my mental health, and progress with my treatment faster.

-It’s a wonderful and effective way to wind down at the end of the day. -I spend 10-20 minutes in bed writing before I sleep.
+It’s a wonderful and effective way to wind down. -I spend 10-20 minutes in bed writing before I sleep.
 It is my favorite way to banish those pesky anxieties from my mind so I can rest peacefully.–

 This healthy mindset habit is a favorite for mental health professionals.
 Using a mood tracker can help your doctor or therapist diagnose and treat you.
 And to see if that treatment is actually working!